Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 Once in Cage mode, the radar can be selected in to Computer Automatic Acquistion using the Nose Gear Steering button.
-In CAA, the radar enters a vertical-oriented scan pattern 78 degrees in height by 15 degrees high.
+In CAA, the radar enters a vertical-oriented scan pattern 78 degrees in height by 15 degrees wide, the scan is 3 vertical bars wide.
 Actual radar lock capability within this scan pattern is from +45 degrees above the horizon line to -9 degrees below the horizon line due to APQ software limitation.
 In the event that the radar finds a suitable target within the scan volume, the target will be locked.
 Should the flight crew find the locked target not be the one intended, the Nose Gear Steering button can be